CZECH REPUBLIC & CENTRAL EUROPE

 - Students must possess passport book valid for at least six (6) months after return date,

-- Complete pre-departure program,
+- Complete pre-departure requirements,

 - Students must complete the Study Abroad & Global Learning Application Process prior to being registered in this course.
 We suggest you start this application process immediately and respond to all emails promptly.
 All students studying abroad are required to pay $150 application fee.